Jana-SG/ESP32-Gesture-Controlled-Gaming-Glove/README.md

 - `RigidbodyFirstPersonController.cs`
 - `Wepon.cs`

-Make sure they go into the exact same paths
+Make sure they are placed in the same paths as in the original project.

 ---